diophung/close-chrome-tabs/README.md

 # Hotkeys for closing Chrome tabs
-Chrome extension to close tabs to the right/left/other tabs using hotkeys.
+Chrome extension to close tabs to the right/left/other tabs, or pin tabs using configurable hotkeys.

 ## Chrome Store installation:
 https://chrome.google.com/webstore/detail/keyboard-shortcuts-to-clo/fipfgiejfpcdacpjepkohdlnjonchnal